blablaablaa/cuda_adv_lib_capstone_project/README.md

-# Edge Detection using NVIDIA CUDA kernels and cuDNN
+# Using CUDA for edge detection

 **Capstone Project of the Coursera
 [GPU Programming Specialization](https://www.coursera.org/specializations/gpu-programming)**